North Carolina county declares state of emergency after "deliberate" attack causes widespread power outage

 "That leaves us with no option but to replace large pieces of equipment — which is not an easy or quick task," said Hollifield said.

 The outage has also rendered wastewater pumps in the area out of order, and schools in the county have been closed.
-Traffic lights are also out, and emergency shelters have been opened to the public.
+Traffic lights are also out.
+Emergency shelters have been opened to the public.

+In Carthage, residents Steve and Meg Wilkins' unheated house has dipped to 55 degrees.

+"This is not what I wanted to be doing today or last night or the night before," Steve Wilkins said.
+"Stringing power cords.
+Eating cold ham."

 Power outages were first reported to police on Saturday, Dec.
-3, shortly after 7:00 p.m., according to Moore County sheriff Ronnie Fields.
-When utility companies responded to the substations, "evidence was discovered that indicated that intentional vandalism had occurred at multiple sites," Fields said on Dec.
-4.
+3, shortly after 7:00 p.m., according to Moore County Sheriff Ronnie Fields.
+When utility companies responded to the substations, "evidence was discovered that indicated that intentional vandalism had occurred at multiple sites," Fields said Sunday.

-In a press conference held on Sunday afternoon, Fields said that the damage had been caused by gunfire.
-Fields said that the scene was the same at both sites, calling the attack "targeted" and done by a person or persons who "knew exactly what they were doing."
+In a press conference held Sunday afternoon, Fields said that the damage had been caused by gunfire.
+Fields said that the scene was the same at both sites, calling the attacks "targeted" and carried by a person or persons who "knew exactly what they were doing."

 No motive has been provided for the attack, which is being investigated as a criminal act.
 In his Sunday press conference, Fields could not say if the incident rises to the level of domestic terrorism.